2014 pro-Russian unrest in Ukraine: Public opinion in Ukraine

 A poll conducted by Kyiv International Institute of Sociology (KIIS) from 8–18 February 2014 assessed support for union with Russia throughout Ukraine.
-It found that, overall, 12% of those polled favoured union with Russia.
+It found that, overall, 12% of those polled preferred unification with Russia.
 68.0% said that Ukraine should remain independent and maintain friendly relations with Russia.

-Support for a union between Russia and Ukraine was found to be much higher in certain oblasts: 41.0% Crimea, 33.2% Donetsk Oblast, 24.1% Luhansk Oblast, 24.0% Odesa Oblast, 16.7% Zaporizhzhia Oblast, 15.1% Kharkiv Oblast, 13.8% Dnipropetrovsk Oblast.
+Support for a union between Russia and Ukraine was found to be much higher in certain oblasts: 41.0% in Crimea; 33.2% in Donetsk Oblast; 24.1% in Luhansk Oblast; 24.0% in Odesa Oblast; 16.7% in Zaporizhzhia Oblast; 15.1% in Kharkiv Oblast; and 13.8% in Dnipropetrovsk Oblast.

-Another Kyiv International Institute of Sociology poll the following April, of all of the oblasts of southern and eastern Ukraine except Crimea (which had already been annexed by Russia by that point) found majority opposition to secession from Ukraine and annexation by Russia in all of these oblasts—albeit only a slight majority in opposition to this in the Donbas (Donetsk and Luhansk Oblasts).
-Opposition to secession from Ukraine and annexation by Russia (the combined percentage for the people opting for the options of "Rather, no" and "Certainly, no, I don't") had these percentages in various southern and eastern Ukrainian oblasts: 51.9% Luhansk Oblast, 52.2% Donetsk Oblast, 65.6% Kharkiv Oblast, 78.8% Odesa Oblast, 81.5% Zaporizhzhia Oblast, 84.1% Dnipropetrovsk Oblast, 84.6% Kherson Oblast, 85.4% Mykolaiv Oblast.
+Another Kyiv International Institute of Sociology poll the following April, of all of the oblasts of southern and eastern Ukraine except Crimea (which had already been annexed by Russia by that point), found majority opposition to secession from Ukraine and annexation by Russia in all of these oblasts—albeit only a slight majority in opposition to this in the Donbas (Donetsk and Luhansk Oblasts).
+Opposition to secession from Ukraine and annexation by Russia (the combined percentage for the people opting for the options of "Rather, no" and "Certainly, no, I don't") had these percentages in various southern and eastern Ukrainian oblasts: 51.9% in Luhansk Oblast; 52.2% in Donetsk Oblast; 65.6% in Kharkiv Oblast; 78.8% in Odesa Oblast; 81.5% in Zaporizhzhia Oblast; 84.1% in Dnipropetrovsk Oblast; 84.6% in Kherson Oblast; 85.4% Mykolaiv Oblast.